 How to Set a Featured Image in WordPress

-To add a featured image to a post or page on your WordPress site:
+To add a unique custom featured image to a post or page on your WordPress site:

 1. Open the editor for the post or page.

 2. Click the gear icon in the top right corner to open the settings panel.